-RESPONSE: Consistent with subsection (I) above, the proposed project centralizes the economic growth around the existing showgrounds by seeking to expand the equestrian venues and to include complimentary housing options.
+RESPONSE: Consistent with subsection (I) above, the proposed project centralizes the economic growth around the existing showgrounds by seeking to add additional, related equestrian facilities to expand Wellington's showgrounds area and to include complementary housing options.
+Additionally, the single-family nature of the project will contribute to the tax base for the Village which provides economic benefit, as described within the Market Study by Zabik and Associates.